rusikf/deluge-json-ruby/README.md

 ### Credits

-Heavily based upon the deluge-ruby project by Mikael Wikman.
-This project is an alternative that makes RPC calls on the daemon directly.
+Heavily based upon the [deluge-ruby](https://github.com/mikaelwikman/deluge-ruby) project by [Mikael Wikman](https://github.com/mikaelwikman).
+His project is an alternative that makes RPC calls on the daemon directly.